Scouterhorn Questions and Answers

 • A: That depends on the location and climbers.
 The Commonwealth of VA, the state of MD, and the District of Columbia had different requirements.
 Generally, however, if the only people allowed to climb are members of BSA, no permits are required.
 If you plan to allow non-members on the Scouterhorn, you have homework.

-• Maryland: At LEAST 30 days prior to your event, submit your request for an inspector.
+• Maryland: At LEAST 30 days prior to your event, submit your request for an inspector (click here for a partially filled form).
 Specify the date, time, and location the Scouterhorn will be set up and ready for operation.
 If you're not ready when the inspector arrives, the inspector may cancel the inspection.
 Same could happen if they cannot find you.
 Copies of the recent inspection and certification of liability insurance are in the operations binder.
 Strongly recommend you confirm those reports are in the binder and you know what they look like before you leave Camp Snyder.
 If you don't have cellular access at your location, we won't be able to transfer electronic files (or offer guidance).

 • Virginia: The code for operating amusement devices is under the Department of Housing.
 Each jurisdiction is allowed to define how the jurisdiction implements the code.
 For example, Camp Snyder is near Haymarket in Prince William County.
 Camp Snyder is its own jurisdiction.
 Haymarket is another jurisdiction, and Prince William County is a jurisdiction.
 No permit required for Camp Snyder.
 But to operate the Scouterhorn in the city of Haymarket, the operators would need to contact the officials responsible for housing permits for Haymarket to find their current requirements.